c9s/c6/README.md

 - Logic in media queries - <https://css-tricks.com/logic-in-media-queries/>

+## Contribution

+Please open up an issue on GitHub before you put a lot efforts on pull request.

+The code submitting to PR must be filtered with `gofmt`

 ## Community

 - Slack: we are on Slack channel `#c6`, go invite yourself here: